RolloTully/Stellex-6755-726-Driver/README.txt

 You have been warned.

-It is popular online to convert these oscillator in to DIY synthetic Aperture radar while a genuinly fun project this.
+It is popular online to convert these oscillator in to DIY synthetic Aperture radar.

 Do not do this.